trofi/trofi.github.io.gen/posts/192-perf-on-haskell-programs.rst

 marks internal assembly entry points as **\@object**s (normal **C** code does **\@function** annotations).

-So let's try to undo this hack and built ghc with debugging symbols:
+So let's try to undo this hack and build ghc with debugging symbols:

 .. code-block:: diff